tvdtb/java-ci-docker/README.md

 http://host.docker.internal/nexus/
 ```

-Access Nexus, login as `admin` with the password printed out by the second command.
+Access Nexus, login as `admin` with the password printed out by the command `docker compose exec nexus cat /nexus-data/admin.password`.
+this should look like `71a6bbfc-6cc2-4e21-817e-60f0cba42c9a`

 * Change Password, e.g. to `admin`
 * Enable anonymous access